equinor/omnia-tutorial/docs/exercises/compute.rst

 ============
 The main part of the tutorial covers the following points for computing in Azure Databricks:

+* Extraction

-* Get data from a data lake gen 2
+  * Load data from ADLS Gen 2
+* Transformation

-* Basic computing on the data
+  * Basic computing
-* Add dummy GDPR data
+  * Enrich data (dummy GDPR)
+* Loading

-* Store the new data into a SQL table
+  * Load transformed data to SQL server for further analysis

 Extra section covers other options you can consider.